Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Conclusion

-\begin{question} So far, I've not felt compelled to explore the asymptotic properties of IMs, largely because strong validity properties are exact, no asymptotic justification or explanations necessary.
-But would an asymptotic investigation be valuable, if only to demonstrate that the same kind of limiting properties users expect still hold for IMs?
-In particular, I'm envisioning an imprecise-probabilistic version of the so-called {\em Bernstein--von Mises theorem} showing that the IM's possibility contour asymptotically merges with that of a Gaussian random fuzzy set \citep[e.g.,][]{denoeux.fuzzy.2022}. \end{question}
+\begin{question} So far, I've not felt compelled to explore the asymptotic properties of IMs because strong validity properties are exact in finite samples.
+But an asymptotic investigation would be valuable, if only to demonstrate that the same kind of limiting properties users expect still hold for IMs.
+In particular, I'm envisioning an imprecise-probabilistic version of the so-called {\em Bernstein--von Mises theorem} showing that the IM's consonant plausibility function asymptotically merges with a suitable ``Gaussian'' plausibility function, e.g., maybe like the Gaussian random fuzzy sets in \citet{denoeux.fuzzy.2022}. \end{question}

 \begin{question} The focus here, and in virtually all of the previous IM-related work, is on inference.
 But decision-theoretic considerations are interesting and within reach.
 Some first developments are presented in \citet{imdec} but this only considered the case with vacuous prior information, so I believe that much more can be done.
 This belief is based on an analogy with classical decision theory: there's not much one can say about admissibility or optimality directly, these results are usually established indirectly by connecting it to a Bayes decision problem.
 What more/new can be done when the IM incorporates a {\em partial prior}?
 This adds an interesting new angle to this problem. \end{question}